IS4IT/idm-compose/README.md

 #### Stacks (in development)

 `idm-compose` allows to create up to 63 stacks in parallel, numbered 1..63.
 Each stack has it's name, subnet and published port range derived from it's id.
-For example stack 27 will be named "idm27" live on subnet x.y.27.0/24 and publish applications on ports 127.0.0.1:27xxx
+For example run `STACK=27 ./idm-compose init` to create stack 27, which will be named "idm-compose27" live on subnet x.y.27.0/24 and publish applications on ports 0.0.0.0:27xxx

 If you want to run just a single stack, no stack id needs to be provided.